serverless/serverless/docs/providers/aws/guide/packaging.md

 - .serverless/\*\*
 - .serverless_plugins/\*\*

-and the serverless configuration file being used (i.e. `serverless.yml`)
+and the serverless configuration file being used (i.e. `serverless.yml`).
+In addition, if `useDotenv` is set, all files satisfying pattern `.env*` will be excluded as well.

 ### Examples